 Exciting News for 2023!

-We are proud to announce that in November last year we applied for and received National Collection status from Plant Heritage for our collection of Species and Scented Leaf Pelargoniums.
-Over the past few years we evolved the Pelargonium collection to encompass more and more of the rare species plants.
+We now hold National Collection status from Plant Heritage for our collection of Species and Scented Leaf Pelargoniums.
 We now hold 82 species and 90 cultivars within the scented leaf and species sub groups.
-We are looking forward to working alongside the amazing work that Plant Heritage do in conserving the diversity of plants.
 For full details visit their website

 How and when to order Pelargoniums